otrv4/otrv4/otrv4.md

 The forging key can be generated in one of two different ways - either by generating the key as detailed above, just like the other long lived Ed448 keys, or by directly generating a point on the curve without the corresponding secret.
-The choice depends on whether the implementation aims to provide support for using the forging secret or not.
-If the secret will not be used, it's significantly more secure to not even have the secret generated, even for an instant.
-But if the secret will potentially be used, the key should be generated as above.
+An implementation that uses OTRv4 must always implement the forging keys.
+It should ask users whether or not they would like to save the secret part of the forging keys, or only generate a point in the curve.
+Even if most users select the default option to securely erase the forging keys, thereby preventing them from performing online forgery techniques, someone watching the protocol does not generally know the choice of a particular user.
+Consequently, a judge that engages in a conversation using a compromised device is given two
+explanations: either the conversation is genuine, or the owner of the device was one of the users that elected to store the forgery keys and they are using those keys to forge the conversation.
+The result is that online deniability is preserved, while preventing KCI attacks.

 In order to generate a point directly, 57 bytes can be generated randomly, deserialized and checked whether the point corresponds to a valid point.
-Another choice would be use the Elligator algorithm.
+Another choice would be use the Elligator technique.

 Public keys have fingerprints, which are hex strings that serve as identifiers for the public key.
 The full OTRv4 fingerprint is calculated by taking the